 Congratulations.
 You were selected for a new telemarketing job without even applying.
-Your friend’s profile page, which looks like a blog, provided content of you, your family and friends into a company server for free.
+Your friend’s profile page, which looks like a blog, provided content of you, your family, and friends into a company server for free.
 Free is the keyword.
 You don’t need to thank your friends, as they don’t even realize they provided this service for you.
 Your friends and family entered your information with just a quick click because they were prompted to do so.

-Was your birthday entered incorrectly?
+Worried your birthday was entered incorrectly?
 That’s OK, because your mom will correct your birth date when she signs up with the company and tells us she’s your mother.
 Your parents will let the company know where they’re living and where you used to live.
 Your brother will inform the company of your entire extended family.
 Did you leave your alma mater blank?
 No problem, the company already knows where you went to school because your best friend already entered your information from their iphone.
 In fact, your friend, who just became Mayor of the Starbucks on 5th and Main Street, told us where you’re eating dinner tonight.
 And where you are at this very minute.

 But wait, there’s more.
 Friends and family will upload photos of you, your kids, meal, car, license plate, street, home and even your dog.
 Your friends will even tag your name to the photo.
 If you’re lucky, no boundaries Batman will upload a photo of you during a routine doctors visit.
 See SNL Batman Digital Short video below.